agentic-payments

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint, openWorldHint, idempotentHint, and non-destructive nature.
-Description adds valuable context: the tool is free, never returns live prices, never starts payment, and returns up to 50 matches.
-No contradiction with annotations.
+Annotations already declare readOnlyHint, idempotentHint, and destructiveHint, so the tool's safety profile is clear.
+The description adds valuable context: it is free, never returns live prices, never starts payment, and returns up to 50 matches.
+This aligns perfectly with annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.